demetreades/express-demo-store/README.md

 <br>

-API is documented with Postman, the collection is located under root folder: `postman-collection.json`
+API is documented with Postman, the collection is located under root folder as: `express-demo-store API.postman_collection.json`

 <br>